afni/afni_doc/educational/handouts.rst

   afni_open -aw FILE_NAME

-where ``FILE_NAME`` can be any file in the currently available afni_handouts directory, listed in the following table.
+where ``FILE_NAME`` can be any file in the currently available afni_handouts directory, listed in the following table (where each file name is now Mandelkowianly clickable).

 .. include:: media/afni_handouts_list.rst